As an Amazon Associate I earn from qualifying purchases.

-Chicken also has less fat than most other meats, so it’s a good idea to make sure that any chicken dish you cook in a slow cooker has at least a little bit of added fat.
+Chicken also has less fat than most other meats, so it’s a good idea to ensure that any chicken dish you cook in a slow cooker has at least a little bit of added fat.
 Not all recipes will call for this, and you can certainly slow cook tender chicken without it.
 But if tough chicken is your problem, those are the things to look at in addition to your particular slow cooker possibly not needing to cook as long as the recipe calls for.

 A good rule of thumb?
 Cook your chicken to 165 F. and no more.

 Chicken cooked in a slow cooker CAN be tender, but that doesn’t mean it always is.
 Some of that will depend on your recipe, and some will depend on your appliance and how it cooks.
-Slow cooker chicken is most tender when there is some added fat, and the chicken is only cooked to 165-170 F. Longer cooking times will dry the chicken out.
+Slow cooker chicken is most tender when there is some added fat and the chicken is only cooked to 165-170 F. Longer cooking times will dry the chicken out.

 Absolutely!
 That’s the best way to cook it!
 If your chicken is pre-cooked (like a shredded chicken dish), consider cooking everything else and stirring the cooked chicken in about 30 minutes before the cooking time is up

-Just keep in mind that each time you lift the lid on a slow cooker, you’ll want to add about 15 minutes to your total cooking time.
+Remember that each time you lift the lid on a slow cooker, you’ll want to add about 15 minutes to your total cooking time.

 Slow Cooker Hawaiian Chicken Ingredients

-½ cup pineapple juice – I used the juice from the canned pineapple I bought.
+Pineapple juice – I used the juice from the canned pineapple I bought.
 However, if you are using fresh pineapple, you’ll want to purchase some extra juice.
 Just make sure it doesn’t have any added sugar.
 100% juice is what you’re looking for.

-¼ cup granular sweetener – I used xylitol because that’s what is easiest on my blood sugar.
+Granular sweetener – I used xylitol because that’s what is easiest on my blood sugar.
 But Xylitol is processed.
 If your goal is clean eating, then opt for sweeteners such as Sucanat, coconut sugar or monk fruit.

-1 tbsp. garlic granules – I used granules, but garlic powder in equal amounts is fine too.
+Garlic granules – I used granules, but garlic powder in equal amounts is fine too.
 Just don’t use garlic salt.

 To use arrowroot powder, whisk it together with the vinegar in a separate bowl to make a slurry.
 Then stir the slurry into the slow cooker 30 minutes before the cooking time is up.

-2 tbsp. rice vinegar – You can also use regular, white vinegar is that’s what you have on hand.
+Rice vinegar – You can also use regular, white vinegar is that’s what you have on hand.
 The rice vinegar just gives it a little something extra.

 How To Make Hawaiian Chicken In A Slow Cooker

-Place the chopped bell peppers, pineapple and cut chicken breasts into a slow cooker and stir to combine.
+Place the chopped bell peppers, pineapple, and cut chicken breasts into a slow cooker and stir to combine.